printSANO/ics31_bot/README.md

 2. Activate virtual environment
     <br>
-    a.go in to the folder in which you cloned the repasitory
+    A. go in to the folder in which you cloned the repasitory
     <br>
-    b. type the command below into your terminal to create a virtual environment.
+    B. type the command below into your terminal to create a virtual environment.
 It will create a folder "venv"
     <br>
 ```bash
 python3 -m venv venv
 ```
 <br>
-c.
-Activate your venv
+    C. Activate your venv
 <br>
 ```bash
 source venv/bin/activate